orphanlol/_nullify/README.md

 <p align="center">
-Nullify is permanently discontinued.
+the iReady hack, "Nullify" is permanently discontinued.
 To hear why, read the message down below;
 <p align="center">
 To whom it may concern,
 <p align="center">